lorenzojavier/lorenzojavier.github.io/README.md

 ## What is this?

 This is my personal webpage.
-I intend to use it to learn webdesign in practice, while cultivating a space to share some of my writing and other creative productions.
+I intend to use it to learn webdesign in practice, and it will also be my house.